workivate/poc-automate-release-notes/README.md

 # Learn-github-actions
-Implementing Github Actions that reads a `package.json` value.
+testImplementing Github Actions that reads a `package.json` value.